 Diversity metrics in recruitment are the numerical values that help you measure the representation and inclusion of different groups of people in your hiring process and workforce.
 These groups can be based on various characteristics, such as gender, race, ethnicity, age, disability, sexual orientation, religion, and so on.

-Internally, knowing your DE&I metrics can help you pinpoint risks, set DE&I goals, prioritize strategies and evaluate the effects of your DEI programs.
+By tracking and analyzing these metrics, you can gain insights into your current state of DE&I, identify areas of improvement, set goals and targets, and evaluate the impact of your actions and initiatives.
+Plus, internally, knowing your DE&I metrics can help you pinpoint risks, set DE&I goals, prioritize strategies, and evaluate the effects of your DEI programs.
 Diversity KPIs also show evidence that you are an equal and fair employer, strengthening employee satisfaction, employer branding, and reputation.

-Externally, having a diverse workforce can help you reach out to more customers, understand their needs better, and offer them more innovative solutions.
+Also, externally, having a diverse workforce can help you reach out to more customers, understand their needs better, and offer them more innovative solutions.
 Diversity can also enhance your creativity, problem-solving, and decision-making skills as a team.
-[1]
+[3]

 Key Diversity Metrics